 (a) Best Interest Obligations.
-A producer, when recommending an annuity, shall act in the best interest of the consumer under the circumstances known at the time the recommendation is made, without placing the producer's or the insurer's financial interest ahead of the consumer's interest.
-A producer has acted in the best interest of the consumer if the producer has satisfied the requirements established in this subsection regarding care, disclosure, conflict of interest and documentation.
+A producer, when making a recommendation of an annuity, shall act in the best interest of the consumer under the circumstances known at the time the recommendation is made, without placing the producer's or the insurer's financial interest ahead of the consumer's interest.
+A producer has acted in the best interest of the consumer if they have satisfied the following obligations regarding care, disclosure, conflict of interest and documentation: